nvidia-holoscan/holoscan-sdk/docs/overview.md

 # Overview

 [NVIDIA Holoscan](https://developer.nvidia.com/holoscan-sdk) is the AI sensor processing platform that combines hardware systems for low-latency sensor and network connectivity, optimized libraries for data processing and AI, and core microservices to run streaming, imaging, and other applications, from embedded to edge to cloud.
-It can be used to build streaming AI pipelines for a variety of domains, including Medical Devices, High Performance Computing at the Edge, Industrial Inspection and more.
+It can be used to build streaming AI pipelines for a variety of domains, including medical devices, high-performance computing at the edge, industrial inspection, and more.

 The Holoscan SDK assists developers by providing:

 1. **Various installation strategies**

-From containers, to python wheels, to source, from development to deployment environments, the Holoscan SDK comes in many packaging flavors to adapt to different needs.
+From containers, to Python wheels, to source, and from development to deployment environments, the Holoscan SDK comes in many packaging flavors to adapt to different needs.
 Find more information in the {ref}`sdk installation<clara_holoscan_setup>` section.

 2. **C++ and Python APIs**